Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ### select(index:Int|String, ...args:Dynamic)
 Returns the number of selected from the arguements, the selection range is determined by the `index` parameter.

-- `index` - The index range for the arguements to be selected.
-If the result is negative, it will return to the end of the argument list.
-Or if want the full range just use this `#`.
+- `index` - The index range for the arguments to be selected.
+If the argument is a negative number, it will return to the end of the argument list.
+You can also get the full range by using the hastag <kbd>#</kbd> character.
-- `args` - The arguement(s) to be passed and selected.
+- `args` - The argument(s) to be passed and selected; this parameter is infinite.
+Meaning you can add an infinite amount of arguments, each separated by a comma <kbd>,</kbd> character; Example: `23, 13, 66`.

 Example:
 ```lua